 Are there any ongoing requirements for fosters?

-I’m having problems with the foster application or online orientation video
+What if I’m having problems with the foster application or online orientation video?

-Absolutely!
-There are some rules and guidelines that you will need to follow regarding your foster animal, but having other pets in your home does not disqualify you from becoming a foster!
+Yes, you can!
+There are, however, some rules and guidelines that you will need to follow regarding your foster animal, but having other pets in your home does not disqualify you from becoming a foster.